 Braised beef brisket in chu hou sauce (柱侯蘿蔔炆牛腩) is a popular dish found in many Chinese restaurants in Hong Kong, such as cha chaan teng (HK style cafes) and open-air food stalls (dai pai dong).
 Brisket is a tough cut of meat and requires cooking over a long period of time to become tender.
-If you have an Instant Pot or pressure cooker, you can make Chinese braised beef brisket at home in just over an hour!
+But fear not, the Instant Pot cuts out the bulk of the cooking time!

 What is Chu Hou Sauce?

 Chu hou sauce is a common Chinese sauce made with fermented soybeans, garlic, ginger, and sesame.
 It’s great for braising meats and vegetables.
 Instead of making my own, I prefer to buy the Lee Kum Kee Chu Hou Paste for convenience.